-These lemon zucchini muffins were light, lemony and so moist.
+These healthy lemon zucchini muffins were light, lemony and so moist.
 Made with whole wheat flour, plain yogurt and zucchini.
 Extremely delicious!

 My neighbour makes this recipe every summer which in turn inspired this recipe of mine, followed by banana zucchini muffins a year later.
 Of course, my end result ended up being a completely different thing.
 Aren’t many of us known for that?!

 I made muffins instead of a loaf.
 Just because my kids LOVE muffins way more.
 Mine do not look as yellow because of the whole wheat flour but are as delicious.
 Clearly, I wouldn’t use icing sugar for the glaze, so I came up with my own topping that packs in more lemon zest and coconut flakes.
 Coconut + lemon = good idea.